cassieevans/web-animation-workshop/stroke-animation.md

 ## Exercise

-Give stroke animation & staggering a go.
+Give stroke animation a go.

 Feel free to use CSS or GSAP.